naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician go to the restaurant?
-To troubleshoot the menu!
+Why did the IT technician bring a screwdriver to work?
+In case he needed to fix the hardware!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)